rstudio/education.rstudio.com/content/blog/2019-10-23-12-weeks-at-rstudio/index.markdown

 I worked on a project with [Alison Hill](/author/alison/) called “rstudio4edu”, a bookdown book for educators that bundled tutorials and practical advice about how to wrangle RStudio’s tools (e.g. R Markdown, packages, templates, etc.) to make life in the classroom (virtual or physical) easier.

 <img src="book.jpg" width="600px" style="display: block; margin: auto;" />
 I dove deep into the guts of different R Markdown collections and then wrote up cookbooks about how to customize each of these.
-The goal was to do this in a way that would make it *fun* for folks to read--especially for educators (or anyone, really) who might be comfortable in R but might not have a hardcore technical background that empowers them to sink their teeth into a seemingly grizzly piece of documentation.
+The goal was to do this in a way that would make it *fun* for folks to read--especially for educators (or anyone, really) who might be comfortable in R but might not have a hardcore technical background to want to sink their teeth into a seemingly grizzly piece of documentation.

 The book is chock-full of step-by-step guides, illustrations, concept maps, and first-rate metaphors.
 It pairs well with a rainy Saturday, a cozy pair of socks, and some motivation to get that course website done once and for all.